bitcoin-teleport/teleport-transactions/README.md

 # Teleport Transactions

-Teleport Transactions is software aiming to improve the [privacy](https://en.bitcoin.it/wiki/Privacy) of [bitcoin](https://en.bitcoin.it/wiki/Main_Page).
+Teleport Transactions is software aiming to improve the [privacy](https://en.bitcoin.it/wiki/Privacy) of [Bitcoin](https://en.bitcoin.it/wiki/Main_Page).

-Suppose Alice has bitcoins and wants to send them with maximal privacy, so she creates a special kind of transaction.
-For anyone looking at the blockchain her transaction appears completely normal with her coins seemingly going from bitcoin address A to address B. But in reality her coins end up in address Z which is entirely unconnected to either A or B.
+Suppose Alice has bitcoin and wants to send them with maximal privacy, so she creates a special kind of transaction.
+For anyone looking at the blockchain her transaction appears completely normal with her coins seemingly going from Bitcoin address A to address B. But in reality her coins end up in address Z which is entirely unconnected to either A or B.

 Now imagine another user, Carol, who isn't too bothered by privacy and sends her bitcoin using a regular wallet.
 But because Carol's transaction looks exactly the same as Alice's, anybody analyzing the blockchain must now deal with the possibility that Carol's transaction actually sent her coins to a totally unconnected address.
 So Carol's privacy is improved even though she didn't change her behaviour, and perhaps had never even heard of this software.

 In a world where advertisers, social media and other institutions want to collect all of Alice's and Carol's data, such privacy improvement is incredibly valuable.
-And the doubt added to every transaction would greatly boost the [fungibility of bitcoin](https://en.bitcoin.it/wiki/Fungibility) and so make it a better form of money.
+And the doubt added to every transaction would greatly boost the [fungibility of Bitcoin](https://en.bitcoin.it/wiki/Fungibility) and so make it a better form of money.

 Project design document: [Design for a CoinSwap Implementation for Massively Improving Bitcoin Privacy and Fungibility](https://gist.github.com/chris-belcher/9144bd57a91c194e332fb5ca371d0964)